The Luxury Playbook

 A bottle of 2016 Barolo from a top producer can cost you £80 at retail.
 A Burgundy of comparable critical score and ageing potential will set you back three to…

-Art CollectingWhat Figurative Art Actually Is And Why It Commands Such High Prices
+Art CollectingWhat Figurative Art Is and Why It Commands Such Prices

 A painting of a stranger’s face sold for over 20 million dollars at auction in 2023, outperforming blue-chip stocks and most real estate markets in the same period.
 That painting…